-Dear President,
+Dear President Xi:

-I am writing to ask for your urgent intervention to halt the execution of Tashpolat Tiyip which could be carried out as soon as September.
+I am writing to ask for your urgent intervention in the case of Tashpolat Tiyip, the former president of Xinjiang University.

-Tashpolat Tiyip was the President of Xinjiang University when he was forcibly disappeared in 2017, while travelling to Germany with a group of students for a conference.
+Tashpolat Tiyip was forcibly taken into custody in 2017, while on the way to a conference in Germany with a group of students.
 He has been detained since then and his whereabouts remain unknown.
-He was convicted of "separatism" in secret and grossly unfair proceedings.

-Sentenced to a "suspended death sentence", which includes the possibility of commutation after two years' imprisonment when no other crimes are committed, he now faces imminent execution.
+He was reportedly convicted of "separatism" in secret and grossly unfair proceedings and sentenced to a "suspended death sentence", which should be commuted to life imprisonment after two years when no other crimes are committed.